SciCompKL/CoDiPack/documentation/TutorialB2.md

 ~~~~
 Since the default [Hessian  computation type](@ref codi::HessianComputationType) uses a vector mode of size four, it is possible to
 compute the derivative with respect to all three output values simultaneously.
 In the example, each output variable is
 seeded with a different unit vector.
-The result in `x_b` contains then the derivative in the same dimension
+The result in `x_b` then contains the derivative with the same dimension
-as it is chosen for the output value.
+as was chosen for the output value.
 For a more in-depth tutorial about the vector mode please see [tutorial 6](@ref Tutorial6).
-There are also definitions of the codi::HessianComputationType and codi::JacobianComputationType for scalar values
+There are also definitions of the codi::HessianComputationType and the codi::JacobianComputationType for scalar values
 available: codi::HessianComputationScalarType, codi::JacobianComputationScalarType.

 As already seen in the examples above, the codi::TapeHelper provides several convenience functions that can be used
 to create all vectors and derivative objects which are used in the evaluation functions.
 For a proper release of the
 acquired resources from the `create` method, the matching `delete` method needs to be called on the same object.
 Each
-call of the `create` methods will create a new objects, such that e.g. multiple Jacobians can be used at the same time.
+call of a `create` method will create new objects, such that e.g. multiple Jacobians can be used at the same time.
-All creation methods are:
+The creation methods are:
 [createGradientVectorInput](@ref codi::TapeHelper::createGradientVectorInput),
 [createGradientVectorOutput](@ref codi::TapeHelper::createGradientVectorOutput),
 [createGradientPrimalInput](@ref codi::TapeHelper::createPrimalVectorInput),
 [createGradientPrimalOutput](@ref codi::TapeHelper::createPrimalVectorOutput),
 [createJacobian](@ref codi::TapeHelper::createJacobian) and
 [createHessian](@ref codi::TapeHelper::createHessian).
-All deletion methods are:
+The deletion methods are:
 [deleteGradientVector](@ref codi::TapeHelper::deleteGradientVector),
 [deleteGradientPrimal](@ref codi::TapeHelper::deletePrimalVector),
 [deleteJacobian](@ref codi::TapeHelper::deleteJacobian) and
 [deleteHessian](@ref codi::TapeHelper::deleteHessian).
-There are two additional functions to retrive the number of inputs and outputs, they are
+There are two additional functions to retrive the number of inputs and outputs, being
 [getInputSize](@ref codi::TapeHelper::getInputSize) and [getOutputSize](@ref codi::TapeHelper::getOutputSize).

 The full code for the tutorial is: